glazzarelli/PSD-Project/processes/README.md

 * executable process diagram (filename must be executable.bpmi)
 * petri net (filename must be petrinet.tpn)

-for each of them a png|gif|pdf image must be included
+for each of them a png|gif|pdf image must be included, too

 The executable process diagram will be downloaded and deployed on Camunda.
-Add here instructions if needed
+Add please add here instructions if needed